The Witcher 2: Assassins of Kings: Chapter 3

 Geralt arrives at Loc Muinne with either Iorveth or Roche, depending on whom he assisted previously.
 The mages have called a meeting to establish a new magical ruling body known as the Conclave, and all royal leaders are at Loc Muinne.
 Philippa Eilhart and Síle de Tansarville intend to use the meeting to establish their own power, with the still-entranced Saskia as leverage.

 If Geralt arrives with Iorveth, he must choose between rescuing Triss or rescuing Philippa, who is the only person capable of lifting the spell from Saskia but who was captured and blinded by the king of Redania.
 If Geralt arrives with Roche, he must choose between rescuing Triss or rescuing the kidnapped Princess Anais of Temeria.
 Depending on the choice, the mage-royal meeting is interrupted when Nilfgaardian forces arrive with Letho, who reveals the sorceresses' entire plot, or if Triss is rescued – regardless of whom Geralt assisted – she reveals the sorceresses' plot instead.
 The meeting is interrupted again by Saskia in dragon form, who is still under mind control by Philippa.
 Geralt chases down Síle, who attempts to use her megascope (a magical teleporter) to escape.
 However, Letho had sabotaged the megascope, in which Síle becomes stuck.
 Geralt can either rescue Síle or do nothing, in which case Síle is torn to bits.
-Finally, Geralt duels Saskia, after which he can kill her, let her live, or (if he rescued Phillipa earlier) break the spell over Saskia's mind.
+Finally, Geralt duels Saskia, after which he can kill her, let her live, or (if he rescued Philippa earlier) break the spell over Saskia's mind.